 Bitcoin was the first cryptocurrency ever.
 After Bitcoin became popular, several other cryptocurrencies came in the market.
 All these are called Altcoins (alternates to bitcoin).
 While Bitcoin continues to rule the market, there are several others that are hugely popular and are making a great difference in the market.
 Until December 2017, more than 1300 Altcoins are available in the market.

 The cryptomarket is extremely volatile.
 The prices go up and down like anything.
 That is why it is highly important to keep a constant watch on the present trading proceedings.
 Here is the list of rates for the top cryptocurrencies, as of May 11, 2018.
-As you can see in the following chart, Bitcoin is the most expensive one.
+As you can see in the following chart (regularly updated), Bitcoin is the most expensive one.
 You need six lakh sixty thousand Indian rupees to buy one Bitcoin.
 The least expensive is Dentacoin.
 You need less than seven paise to buy one Dentacoin.
+Check out detailed cryptocurrency rates to know more about the present market.

 How To Buy Cryptocurrency In India